POLITICAL ANALYSIS and BUSINESS DEVELOPMENT

 My association with the then start-up ADC began in 2008, first as an advisor to the Supervisory Board then as a member of the board.
 As such, I helped oversee the fund’s listing on the Frankfurt stock market and the narrowing of our portfolio from a range of sectors to a tight focus on financial services, evolving into the strategic objective of building a new pan-African bank.
 Consistent with our strategy, we successfully acquired BancABC and a major share in Union Bank of Nigeria.
 I took over the chair in 2013 (when we bought ourselves out from our parent company), from which position I steered the fund’s merger with Atlas Mara in 2014, before moving on in mid-2015.

-I am also President of the Strategy Committee of the Paris-based consultancy, QALIS; a member of the Advisory Board of Africon GmbH; a member of the Practitioners’ Advisory Board of the journal Global Policy; and a guest editor of the online journal Arab Digest.
+I am also President of the Strategy Committee of the Paris-based consultancy, QALIS and Chairman of the Board of the Lusaka-based 30Thirty Inclusion Fund.
+I am a member of the Practitioners’ Advisory Board of the journal Global Policy; and a guest editor of the online journal Arab Digest.
 Additionally, I am a past-president of the British Society for Middle Eastern Studies (2010-2013) and a former member of the Council (2010-2015) and Executive (2012-2015) of the international relations think tank Chatham House.

 I cut my teeth on business development as Director of UK Trade & Investment USA from 2002 to 2005, advising American firms on establishing/expanding their business in the United Kingdom (over 150 successful projects in 2004-05 alone).